kkrypt0nn/Python-Discord-Bot-Template/README.md

 ## How to start

-To start the bot you simply need to launch, either your terminal (Linux, Mac & Windows) or your Command Prompt (Windows) .
+To start the bot you simply need to launch, either your terminal (Linux, Mac & Windows), or your Command Prompt ( Windows)
+.

 Before running the bot you will need to install all the requirements with this command: